Faculty & Staff

 - Career Exploration – Identifying Your Interests, Skills and Values

 In addition to workshops we happily work with faculty to put together a panel discussion to meet the needs of your students.
 Whether it is a panel of individuals working in a specific career field, or a panel of alumni from your academic department, we will work with you to create a program tailored to your students,

-Finding Jobs and Internships: How to Use Catamount Job Link, our Internship and Job Database
+Finding Jobs and Internships: How to Use Handshake

-What is Catamount Job Link?
+What is Handshake?
 It's our online job and internship database where students and alumni can find positions, both in and outside of Vermont.
-UVM Career Center enters hundreds of jobs monthly.
 Additional job and industry information can be found on our Job Resources by Category page.

 What about part-time, summer jobs, and internships?
-We list these opportunities on Catamount Job Link.
+These opportunities are available through Handshake.
 Students can find a variety of internships: service learning, academic, career exploration and Work-Study/internship possibilities.
 See our Internships page for more information.

 As experts in your field, you are key resources.
 As colleagues inform you of open positions, please forward them to us so we can inform the student body of potential opportunities.
 We will put these jobs and internships directly into our database.
 Additionally, if you would like to receive information on jobs that may be of interest to your students, please let us know.